 The TCCS 2019-2020 Annual Report outlines the capital expenditure for the period between 2016-2022 and contracts value for the 2019-2020 financial year.
 Capital expenditure on works is over multiple years, delays included.
 We compare capital expenditure on active travel is compared with road duplications.

 The design of the East Gungahlin High School in the new suburb of Kenny has been turned on its head as a result of the project being fast tracked in response to COVID-19.

 The Heysen Street Link bike path will be extended to Woden Town Centre.
 Good news, after years of delays.
-The scope of projects may shrink after a grand vision, but Heysen Street Link has grown to something more.
+The scope of projects often shrinks after grand announcements, but Heysen Street Link has grown to something more.
 A happy end.

-The John Gorton Drive Bridge will be the first bridge completed in the Molonglo Valley (previously discussed here and here).
+The John Gorton Drive Bridge will be the first bridge completed in the Molonglo Valley.
 The pedestrian bridge, Butters Bridge, was finished in 2016 and now closed due to construction works.
 The third bridge is at least ten years off

-At the current rate, it will take 166 years to double the length of off-road paths suitable for cycling.
-The investment in Fast Track is welcome but is too little, too late.
+The last check of the Fast Track website showed that no new strategic bike path projects had been added in August 2020.
+At the current rate, it will take 166 years to double the length of off-road paths suitable for cycling in the ACT.